Afcam/arthur-campos-capstone/README.md

 ### Description

 This is a browser game that incorporates the Git flow and Git commands, creating a fun and educational experience for users.
+Git Clash is a casual dedicated deck card game that incorporates the Git flow and Git commands

 ### Problem